Manta-Network/docs/docs/calamari/DevelopOnCalamari.md

 ## Useful Development Tools

--   `Manta.js Javascript SDK`: A set of functionality which connects your public address (polkadot-js), your private addresses (`manta-signer`) and manages the creation of the payloads required for `MantaPay` extrinsics.
+-   `Manta.js Javascript SDK`: A set of functionality which connects your public address (polkadot-js), your private addresses and manages the creation of the payloads required for `MantaPay` extrinsics.
 -   `Manta zkSBT SDK`: A set of functionality that can help you mint zkSBT, store and verify the proof key of zkSBT.
 To mint zkSBT, you need a Polkadot wallet and Manta Signer.
 In the future, you can replace Polkadot wallets and Manta Signer with Manta Wallet.
 -   `Manta Wallet Extension`: The extension is a browser extension which generates zero knowledge proofs and manages the private keys of your UTXOs.
 The extension is open sourced and you find instruction to set it up locally at [manta-extension](https://github.com/Manta-Network/manta-extension).
 -   `Manta Signer`: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
 The signer is open sourced and you find instruction to set it up locally at [manta-signer](https://github.com/Manta-Network/manta-signer).